 Homes, particularly those for sale or just sold, often need remodeling and repairs.
-Because of this, contractors are hired out to complete tasks that range from detailing floor boards to a full-blown basement renovation.
+Because of this, contractors are hired out to complete tasks that range from detailing floors to a full-blown basement renovation.

 Real estate agents have clients that contractors can help, and contractors have clients that are looking to sell.
 A winning situation for both parties which can maximizes profits and stimulates the housing market.
-In 2013, as we hope the economy recovers, real estate agents and contractors can and should work together to promote each other’s businesses.
+As the economy continues to recover, real estate agents and contractors can and should work together to promote each other’s businesses.

 If you are a contractor, take note of the popular real estate agents in your area.
 After gathering some information and doing some research, reach out to realtors who tend to work on the market level you work within.
 A contractor who is mainly carrying out projects dealing with houses on the high-end of the market would be aiming for a real estate agent dealing with a similar clientele.
 A real estate agent primarily working with college apartments would be looking for a contractor doing more apartment-style renovations, and vice-versa.

-Before any legitimate trust between a real estate agent and a contractor can be forged, proper research and analysis must be carried out.
-Without doing the dirty work, the relationship will not be lucrative for either party involved.
+Before any legitimate trust between a real estate agent and a contractor can be forged, both parties must do research and analysis.
+Without this dirty work, the relationship is not lucrative for either party involved.
 Legitimate investigation will make the outreach and potential partnership worth the time and effort.